RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 ```
 Interestingly enough, we can here observe where the temporary arguments file is put, when running the module.

-# More to read
+# :star: More to read
 First of all read the [Ansible Developing Modules](http://docs.ansible.com/ansible/latest/dev_guide/developing_modules.html) page.
 Especially the 'Should You Develop A Module?' section is relevant:-)

-Next follow the steps in https://docs.ansible.com/ansible/2.5/dev_guide/developing_modules_general.html, but skip the section 'Prerequisites Via Apt (Ubuntu)'.
+Next follow the steps in https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html, but skip the section 'Prerequisites Via Apt (Ubuntu)'.
 This has been done for you.
 Be aware that we use python2, so ignore python3 stuff.

 For debugging in python refer to [Python documentation for debugger](https://docs.python.org/2/library/pdb.html)